isomerpages/moe-sls-sandbox/_teacher-user-guide/Discover/(3) Embed Integrated Apps.md

 <tr>
 </tr>
         <tr><td><strong>ClipSee (for HQ Users)</strong></td>
-								<td>This app is currently only available to MOE HQ users to access video aggregation libraries for MOE Library lessons.
-For more details on the school subscription plans for the app, please visit <a target="_blank" href="https://www.boclips.com/boclips-packages">this website</a>.
+								<td>ClipSee App is currently only available to MOE HQ users to access video aggregation libraries for MOE Library lessons.
+For more details on the school subscription plans for the App, please visit <a target="_blank" href="https://www.boclips.com/boclips-packages">this website</a>.
         </td></tr>
 	       <tr><td><strong>MySkillsFuture (Student Portal)</strong></td>
-								<td>This app provides students with Single Sign-On (SSO) access to their corresponding MySkillsFuture accounts from SLS.</td>
+								<td>MySkillsFuture App provides students with Single Sign-On (SSO) access to their corresponding MySkillsFuture accounts from SLS.</td>
         </tr>
 </tbody>
 </table>